bgels/Unity-Packages/3D Character Controller/README.md

 ## **DRAG AND DROP THE CHARACTER PREFAB LOCATED IN Runtime/PlayerController TO YOUR SCENE TO USE!!**
-Special thanks to @beans for the character tutorial
+Special thanks to @KeenanWoodall for the character tutorial

 # **Advanced First-Person Character Controller**